DataDog/integrations-extras/bind9/README.md

 ### Events

-The Bind9 check does not include any events.
+The Bind 9 check does not include any events.

 ### Service Checks